SERG-Delft/andy/README.md

 Each of these checks receive different parameters.
 Check their specific Javadoc for more details.

+Required code checks can also be configured.
+If one or more required code checks fail, the final grade is overridden to 0.

 ### Meta Tests

 Meta tests are basically mutants of the code under test.
 Teachers write those to ensure that the